Offline backup workflow in Azure Backup

 At the end of the command execution, you can update the shipping information.

 Ship the disks to the address that the tool provided.
 Keep the tracking number for future reference.

 No two Azure import jobs can have the same tracking number.
-Ensure that drives prepared by the utility under a single Azure Import job are shipped together in a single package and that there is a single unique tracking number for the package.
-Do not combine drives prepared as part of separate Azure Import jobs in a single package.
+Ensure that drives prepared by the utility under a single Azure import job are shipped together in a single package and that there's a single unique tracking number for the package.
+Don't combine drives prepared as part of separate Azure import jobs in a single package.